getify/You-Dont-Know-JS/this & object prototypes/ch1.md

 console.log( foo.count ); // Works! `this` FTW!
 ```

-Instead of avoiding `this`, we embrace it.
-We'll explain in a little bit *how* it works, so don't worry!
+**Instead of avoiding `this`, we embrace it.** We'll explain in a little bit *how* such techniques work much more completely, so don't worry if you're still a bit confused!

 ### Its Scope